Terminal

 Here's a breakdown of its functionality:

-• Global Search: The primary purpose of grep is to search for text patterns globally, meaning it scans the entire input for matches.
+is to search for text patterns globally, meaning it scans the entire input for matches. - Regular Expressions:

-• Print Matching Lines: By default, grep prints the lines that match the search pattern.
-It can display the entire line or just the matching portion of the line, depending on the options used.
+prints the lines that match the search pattern.
+It can display the entire line or just the matching portion of the line, depending on the options used. - File Search:

-• File Search: grep can search within one or multiple files.
-You can specify the files explicitly or use wildcard patterns to search in a set of files that match a certain pattern.
+can search within one or multiple files.
+You can specify the files explicitly or use wildcard patterns to search in a set of files that match a certain pattern. - Command Pipelines:

-• Command Pipelines: grep is often used in conjunction with other commands by utilizing input/output redirection or piping.
-This allows you to chain together multiple commands to perform complex operations.
+is often used in conjunction with other commands by utilizing input/output redirection or piping.
+This allows you to chain together multiple commands to perform complex operations. - Options and Customization:

 grep "pattern" filename